top of page

 Almost, but not included

-One of the prints I had wanted to include was St. Catherine by Jacob Christoph Le Blon (1667-1741) as an example of mezzotint as well as another example of color intaglio printing.
-Le Blon’s intaglio work is a great show of what can be possible with color intaglio printing.
-His work, along with others, was part of a great effort by many artists at this time to create realistic color imaging for publications, particularly for the recreation of paintings.
-Le Blon applied the three-color, and sometimes four-color, method to mezzotint plates; a concept that many of us are familiar with thanks to photography and modern CMY printing, but done before its time.
-In the case of the At Catherine print, the paper has been cut down to the image, loosing the plate marks, which was likely intentional to obscure any evidence of misregistration or stray ink.
+In the case of St. Catherine, the paper has been cut down to the image, losing the plate marks.
+This was likely intentional to obscure any evidence of misregistration or stray ink.
 The reason why this method didn’t take off might have to do with how extremely time consuming and therefore expensive it must have been to create such images for publication.
-All the same, the prints that resulted are amazing in their use of color as well as scale.
-The print at the MFA, St. Catherine, is their only Le Bon print but is also quite large in size, measuring at 61.3 x 44.7 cm (24 1/8 x 17 5/3 inches).
-The size posed an issue to transport and show to the public and so I decided to not include it for these sessions but if given an opportunity to do this lecture again I would love to give the public an opportunity to see it in person.
+All the same, the prints that resulted are amazing in their use of color and scale.
+The print at the MFA, St. Catherine, is their only Le Bon print, but it is also quite large in size, measuring 61.3 x 44.7 cm (24 1/8 x 17 5/3 inches).
+The size posed an issue to transport and show to the public and so I decided not to include it for these sessions but if given an opportunity to do this lecture again, I would love to give the public an opportunity to see it in person.

 Bibliography and Further Reading